 - High glycemic index carbohydrates quickly enter the bloodstream as glucose

 Four major biomolecule classes

-People think of bread, pasta and rice when they think of carbs, but all these foods are rich in carbs too.
+People think of bread, pasta, and rice when they think of carbs, but all these foods are rich in carbs, too.

-When combined together to form polymers, carbohydrates can function as long term food storage molecules, as protective membranes for organisms and cells, and as the main structural support for plants and constituents of many cells and their contents.
+When combined together to form polymers (chains), carbohydrates can function as long-term food storage molecules, as protective membranes for organisms and cells, and as the main structural support for plants.

-Nucleic acids (nucleotides) - DNA (deoxyribonucleic acid) and RNA (ribonucleic acid).
-These molecules are involved in genetic information, as well as forming structure within cells.
-They are involved in the storage of all heritable information of all organisms, as well as the conversion of this data into proteins.Most organic matter on earth is made up of carbohydrates1 because they are involved in so many aspects of life, including:
+Nucleic acids (nucleotides) - DNA and RNA.
+These molecules carry genetic information, as well as forming structures within cells.
+They are involved in the storage of all heritable information of all organisms, as well as the conversion of this data into proteins.

 What are saccharides?